imagekit-developer/imagekit-vuejs/README.md

 ]
 ```

+See the complete list of transformations supported in ImageKit [here](https://docs.imagekit.io/features/image-transformations).
+The SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
+It makes your code more readable.
+If the property does not match any of the following supported options, it is added as it is.

 ### List of supported transformations
 <details>
 <summary>Expand</summary>

-The complete list of transformations supported and their usage in ImageKit can be found [here](https://docs.imagekit.io/features/image-transformations).
-The SDK gives a name to each transformation parameter, making the code readable.
-If the property does not match any of the following, it is appended in the URL.

 | Supported Transformation Name | Translates to parameter |
 | ----------------------------- | ----------------------- |